xmos/fwk_rtos/doc/rtos_drivers/i2c/i2c_master.rst

 |I2C| Master RPC Initialization API
 ***********************************

-The following functions may be used to share a |I2C| driver instance with other XCore tiles.
+The following functions may be used to share a |I2C| driver instance with other xcore tiles.
 Tiles that the driver instance is shared with may call any of the core functions listed above.

 .. doxygengroup:: rtos_i2c_master_driver_rpc